a-sajjad72/Medical_OCR_SS_Tool/Readme.md

 ## Setup

 - **Tesseract:**
-  - The Tesseract OCR model must be installed manually.
-The application will download PaddleOCR, EasyOCR, and other necessary models automatically in the development environment.
+  - **Manual Installation Required:** The Tesseract OCR model must be installed manually on your machine.
+  - **Installation Guide:** For detailed installation instructions, please refer to the [Tesseract OCR Installation Guide](https://tesseract-ocr.github.io/tessdoc/Installation.html).
-  - If Tesseract is installed in a location different from the default specified in `utils.py` (i.e. `utils.TESSERACT_PATH`), make sure to update that path accordingly.
+  - **Custom Path:** If Tesseract is installed in a location different from the default specified in `utils.py` (i.e. `utils.TESSERACT_PATH`), update that path accordingly.

 - **Models:**
   - All required models for PaddleOCR and EasyOCR are automatically downloaded when you run the application in the development environment.